strukalex/job-profiles-rag/backend/handlers/readme.md

-## Drag graph examples
+## Prompts

-Exactly matches examples:
-- `Show top 5 organizations by total views`
-- `Response for "Show views by role type"`
+Jobstore Q&A
+- `What can I do in JobStore`
+- `How do I create a new position?`

+JobStore AI Help
+- `Tell me about yourself`
+- `List what I can do with you?`

+Profiles search:
+- `Which profiles have software development qualities?`
+- `What are the common years of experience required for leadership positions?`
+- `What are the most common technical skills required across all senior engineering job profiles?
+List the profiles`
+- `Compare responsibility differences between regular and senior full stack developers`
+- `Which jobs are most adrenaline inducing`
+- `Which jobs are most fun`
+- `what exactly does "Carrier Safety Inspector" do?`
+- `What are other jobs that are similar to "Carrier Safety Inspector"?`
+- `Are there any profiles that deal with nuclear technology?`

+Profile generation:
+- `Can you generate a profile for nuclear scientist`
+- `Can you make a profile for a senior full stack developer who works in nursing?`

 Novel (simple):
 - `show chart of job profile views by type`
 - `Show chart of job profile views by job family (top 5)`
 - `Show chart of profile views distribution by organizational type`
 - `make a pie chart of the number of profiles by organization`
+- `show graph of profile creation by month, add readable month names`

 - `show graph of profile creation by month`
-- `show graph of profile creation by month, add readable month names`
 - `Show graph of the number of profiles broken down by classification, ordered from highest to lowest, remove labels for classifications (y-axis)`
 - `make a pie chart of the number of profiles by organization`
 - `make a pie chart of the number of profiles by organization, use rainbow theme, include percentage values`